Instalab

 Decrease

-Dupilumab (an antibody drug that blocks the IL-4 and IL-13 immune signals)
+Dupilumab (an injectable biologic that blocks IL-4 and IL-13 immune signals)

 Decrease